cnb2412/terraform-module-gcp-tf-pipeline/README.md

 1. Create a source repo on GCP porject
 1. Create a dedicated service account for code build to deploy IaC ressources
 1. Storage bucket for TF state file
-1. Cloud Build Trigger and build config to deploy iA
+1. Cloud Build Trigger and build config to deploy iac ressources 1.1 Create env var in build config TF_VAR_project_id to use the project id in builds

 <!-- BEGIN_TF_DOCS -->